-The E-BoP Workshop (“Energize the Base of the Pyramid”, see dedicated website) is an expert course format designed to enable energy service providers to improve their business models in close cooperation with MFIs to reach customers at the BoP.
+The E-BoP Workshop (“Energize the Base of the Pyramid”) is an expert course format designed to enable energy service providers to improve their business models in close cooperation with MFIs to reach customers at the BoP.
 This workshop aims to further develop business models for emerging markets in the microfinance and energy sectors.

 The Energizing Microfinance Workshop is designed for microfinance institutions willing to diversify their portfolio with renewable energy products, thereby reaching financial, social and environmental sustainability, also known as the triple bottom line approach.